Buying real estate in Ghana?

 What interest rates do US citizens get in Ghana in 2026?

-As of early 2026, US citizens can expect mortgage interest rates of roughly 25% to 32% per year for Ghana cedi loans, or around 10% to 14% per year for US dollar-denominated mortgages if available through diaspora products.
+As of early 2026, US citizens borrowing in Ghana can expect mortgage interest rates of roughly 25% to 32% per year for loans denominated in Ghana cedi, or roughly 10% to 14% per year for loans denominated in US dollars, reflecting Ghana's high-interest-rate environment.

 Can I use US income to qualify in Ghana right now?

-Banks in Ghana typically require employment contracts or offer letters, recent pay slips (usually 3 to 6 months), US tax returns, and bank statements showing consistent salary deposits to verify your US income.
+To document your US income, Ghana banks typically require your employment contract or offer letter, recent pay slips (usually the last 3 to 6 months), bank statements showing consistent salary deposits, and sometimes your most recent US tax return.

 Get fresh and reliable information about the market in Ghana